KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

  > Category: black box, zero bit

+###### 5. SoK: How Robust is Image Classification Deep Neural Network Watermarking?
+(Extended Version) [Paper](https://arxiv.org/abs/2108.04974)
+ > Authors: Nils Lukas, Edward Jiang, Xinda Li, Florian Kerschbaum

+ > Publisher: ArXiv

+ > This paper surveys DNN watermarking removal attacks and propose watermark removal attacks.
+The authors study the robustness of the watermarking schemes against a comprehensive list of attacks and show that none of them is reobust against all attacks.
+In addition, none of the state-of-art attacks is successful against all the watermarking schemes.
+A toolbox that implement all the attacks and watermarking schemes is available at https://github.com/dnn-security/Watermark-Robustness-Toolbox

 ## 2020
 ###### 1. Delving in the loss landscape to embed robust watermarks into neural networks [Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9413062)